urql-graphql/urql/.github/PULL_REQUEST_TEMPLATE.md

   Thanks for opening a pull request!
 We appreciate your dedication and help!
   Before submitting your pull request, please make sure to read our CONTRIBUTING guide.

-  The best contribution is always a PR!
-However, if you're starting to work on a large change, it's best to make sure to open an issue first.
+  The best contribution is always a PR, but please make sure to open an issue or discuss your changes first, if you’re looking to submit a larger PR.

   If this PR is already related to an issue, please reference it like so:
   Resolves #123